hpcc-systems/Community-Workshops/README.md

 # Community-Workshops
 ECL course material for community workshops.
-The training cluster utilized during the workshop is: http://52.52.151.87:8010/.

 # Client installation prerequisites
 1. Download and install the latest ECL IDE version available from https://hpccsystems.com/download#HPCC-Platform.
 For detailed information on how to setup the ECL IDE, please watch this instructional video: https://www.youtube.com/watch?v=TT7rCcyWTAo